Key Takeaways

 Here are a couple of examples:

 - State and local governments — Many states have specific laws that define what constitutes a public record.
-If a government employee uses text messaging to discuss public business, those messages may need to be preserved and could be subject to disclosure under Freedom of Information Act (FOIA) or similar state laws.
+If a government employee uses text messaging to discuss public business, those messages may need to be preserved and could be subject to disclosure under the Freedom of Information Act (FOIA) or similar state laws, such as Sunshine Laws.

 - Federal government — At the federal level, communications of government officials, including text messages, may be considered public records under the Federal Records Act and can be subject to FOIA requests.

-As for the retention requirements, public agencies are often required to retain these messages for a specified period, ensuring they can be accessed in response to public records requests.
+As for the retention requirements, public agencies are often required to archive text messages for a specified period, ensuring they can be accessed in response to public records requests.

 Agencies need to have text message retention policies and systems in place to capture and archive these messages to ensure compliance with applicable laws.